 Beresford says he feels 60% English and 40% French, so there were no tears shed when les Rosbifs slipped up in Paris in this year’s Six Nations.
 Does he support a particular French club?

 “I’ve got a soft spot for Bayonne,” says the writer, who runs international business development for a London-based software company, Pollinate.

 “Bayonne is the heartland of French Basque country and the stadium there, Stade Jean Dauger, has something mystical about it.
 Jean Dauger was one of the great French centres, although he hardly played for France (three caps) because he went to rugby league for a while.”

 Although the rugby chat is very much the core of the book, there is a strong sense of the travelogue to Beresford’s work too.
 There are visits to vineyards and he is particularly nostalgic about Provence, which he first sampled in 1986.
 “I’m sure it is where I perfected the art of small talk, partying, flirting and procrastination.”

 Brothers in Arms has been published in both French and English editions.
 It runs to more than 400 glossy pages and includes some stunning photography by Pierre Carton.

-Any profits arising from sales will go to four charities close to Beresford’s heart: the UK Sepsis Trust, Stroke Association, British Heart Foundation and 40tude, which tackles colon cancer.
+Any profits arising will go to four charities close to Beresford’s heart: the UK Sepsis Trust, Stroke Association, British Heart Foundation and 40tude, which tackles colon cancer.

 The book has been shortlisted in the rugby category of the Telegraph Sports Book Awards – read about the full list of contenders here.